Last updated on July 7th, 2020

 Back to this soyless “tofu.”
 The idea for adzuki bean tofu came when I stumbled across Sarah’s genius chickpea tofu from My New Roots while holding onto a bag of adzuki beans I’d planned to mill into flour.
 I figured beans were beans and, using her same method, I swapped out the chickpea flour and turmeric/garlic seasoning for home-milled adzuki bean flour with sesame oil and ginger.

-Used in traditional Chinese medicine, adzuki beans are thought to strengthen kidney and bladder function, and support reproductive health.
+Used in traditional Chinese medicine, adzuki beans are said to strengthen kidney and bladder function, and support reproductive health.
 A magical bean!
-But not that kind – they’re considered the most easy to digest legume, so they won’t give you gas.
+But not that kind – they’re considered the one of the most easy to digest legumes, so they won’t give you gas.
 Plus adzuki beans are low in calories and fat but high in nutrition to fill you up quickly with less caloric intake.

 With all that combined with its vibrant purple hue, you should probably make adzuki tofu for your Valentine and follow it up with this strawberry red bean mochi for dessert.

 The process involved in making this recipe is pretty foolproof and hands off – the most high-maintenance part of making adzuki tofu is turning your beans into flour.
 I ran mine through my KitchenAid grain mill, but even if you don’t have an electric grain mill, you’ve got options (high-speed blender, hand mill, or coffee grinder).

 - 3 cups (450g) adzuki bean flour (ground dried adzuki beans